Activist investor Ackman buys into P&G, shares rise

 "I don't think his involvement will change anything really, right now," UBS analyst Nik Modi said of Ackman, explaining that McDonald has a few quarters to prove that he can change the course of things.

-Any shareholder who wants to present potential business-related proposals to the company faces a July 13 deadline which is set by the company, months before its annual meeting later this year.
+Any shareholder who wants to present potential business-related proposals to P&G faces a July 13 deadline set by the company, months before its annual meeting later this year.

-Ackman is moving on to P&G only a few months after scoring a big victory in Canada where he was able to unseat the chief executive officer at Canadian Pacific Railway after winning a bitter proxy contest.
+Ackman is moving on to P&G only a few months after scoring a big victory in Canada where he was able to unseat the CEO at Canadian Pacific Railway after winning a bitter proxy contest.

 At J.C.
 Penney, Ackman was also instrumental in wooing Ron Johnson from Apple Inc (AAPL.O) to run the ailing retail chain.
 Ackman began building his Penney position two years ago but due to a sharp decline in the stock price, the position is currently hurting his portfolio.

-(Reporting By Svea Herbst-Bayliss; Editing by Jeffrey Benkoe, Tim Dobbyn and Matthew Goldstein)
+(Reporting by Svea Herbst-Bayliss; Editing by Jeffrey Benkoe, Tim Dobbyn, Matthew Goldstein and Edwina Gibbs)